 Three Rivers Adult Technical Education Programs

 Three Rivers offers a range of technical associate's degrees, some of which are described below.

 Fiber Optics Program

-Adult students can earn an associate degree in laser and fiber optics technology at Three Rivers Community College in Norwich, CT.
+Adult students can earn an associate degree in laser and fiber optics technology.
 Local industry partners and grants from the National Science Foundation support the laser and fiber optic laboratories on campus.

 Central Connecticut State University's Adult Technical Education Programs

 While working in skilled technical jobs, adults who earn an associate degree can pursue bachelor's and master's degrees in engineering and industrial technology at Central Connecticut State University.
 Providing an advanced adult technical school education in Connecticut, some of the Bachelor of Science (B.S.) programs are described below.

 Adult graduates from the B.S. in civil engineering technology program apply engineering concepts to the planning and construction of large structures, such as airports and bridges.
 With a foundation in math, physics and chemistry, students take practical courses in surveying, materials and construction.

 Manufacturing Engineering Technology